Title goes here

-As well as learning how to make fantastic films, you will showcase your work in some in the most renowned venues in the South West - in recent years our students' films have been shown in the Watershed, Arnolfini and Cube Cinema in Bristol – and work towards producing a professional-standard showreel to demonstrate your versatility and specialisms as a filmmaker.
+As well as learning how to direct films, you will showcase your work in some of the most renowned venues in the South West (subject to government guidelines).
+In recent years these have included the Watershed, Arnolfini and Cube Cinema in Bristol.

 Gain key theoretical and practical knowledge in all aspects of film production, showcase your work and curate your own film festival.

 This course is delivered in partnership with Bath Spa University.